FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 * **Normal Flow**.
     1. The user presses one conference on the map.
+    2. The conference is not saved.
-    2. The user presses the save conference button which appears next to the conference website hyperlink.
+    3. The user presses the save conference button which appears next to the conference website hyperlink.
+    4. The conference is saved.

+* **Alternative Flow**.
+    1. The user presses one conference on the map.
-    3. The conference is saved.
+    2. The conference is already saved.
+    3. The user presses the save conference button which appears next to the conference website hyperlink.
+    4. The conference is removed form the saved list.

 #### See Map
 * **Actor**.
 User